-The papers or curator and arts administrator Jan Van der Marck measure 9.0 linear feet and date from 1944 to 2010.
+The papers or curator and arts administrator Jan Van der Marck measure 9.0 linear feet and 5.36 gigabytes and date from 1944 to 2010.
 His career is documented through biographical material, files on artists and art historians, museum administration records, and other professional records.
 Also found are papers concerning Van der Marck's personal interest and research on modern bookbinding.

 The papers of California art historian, writer, instructor, and curator, Melinda Wortz (1940-2002) date from 1958-1992, and measure 17.45 linear feet.
 The collection includes documentation of Wortz's tenure at the University of California, Irvine (UCI), where she specialized in collecting and presenting the California "light and space" artists during the 1970s and 1980s.
 Wortz's papers include biographical information, personal and professional correspondence, interview transcripts and sound recordings, professional and student writings and notes, diaries of five trips abroad, UCI administrative, dossier, and teaching files, general subject and artist files, printed material, several pieces of artwork; and photographs.

 The papers of LeRoy Neiman measure approximately 70.5 linear feet and date from 1938-2005.
 The collection includes biographical materials, correspondence, project files, printed material and artifacts documenting the career of the American painter LeRoy Neiman.

 American Federation of Arts records